Sentinel

 Exists in DOMAsserts the element exists in the document.

 Assertions are evaluated automatically during playback after their assigned step.
-When playback completes, a Test Report displays pass/fail results for each assertion with details about what was expected versus what was found.
+When playback completes, a Test Report displays:

 7